 The amount of time it takes you to fully transition from wakefulness to sleep is known as sleep latency, and the pioneer of research into the subject is a researcher at Stanford named William C. Dement.
 He was the first to develop a test that measures how long it takes to fall asleep: the Multiple Sleep Latency Test (MSLT).
 In the test, he had subjects rate how tired they felt on a sleepiness scale before lying down in a quiet, dark room.
 He then measured how long it took them to fall asleep, from 0 to 20 minutes, with subjects’ sleep latency score increasing the longer it took them to fall asleep.
 If a subject was still awake after 20 minutes, the experiment ended.

 The study found that subjects’ sleep latency was closely correlated with their own self-evaluated level of sleepiness.
-Now this might not seem like a mind-blowing revelation, but it was the first ever conclusive evidence that the mind and body know how tired they are, and that this knowledge directly impacts sleep behavior.
+Now, this might not seem like a mind-blowing revelation, but it was the first-ever conclusive evidence that the mind and body know how tired they are and that this knowledge directly impacts sleep behavior.
 This study also gave rise to the notion of “sleep debt”, showing that the brain keeps track of how much sleep it is owed—and the greater the debt, the lower the sleep latency score.
-In severely sleep-deprived subjects, sleep latency scores could fall below one, meaning subject fell asleep in under one minute.
+In severely sleep-deprived subjects, sleep latency scores could fall below one, meaning the subject fell asleep in under one minute.

 Dement’s study and future research into sleep latency found that, on average, it takes between 10 and 20 minutes to fall asleep.
 A commonly-cited factoid states that it takes seven minutes for the average person to fall asleep, which can fit with this research depending on what you classify as “sleep"; it takes about seven minutes to reach a state where alpha brain waves dominate and we achieve a state between sleeping and waking—we might describe it as dreamlike, hazy, and peaceful, and it may even come with mild hallucinations.